mui/toolpad/docs/data/toolpad/core/components/data-grid/data-grid.md

 ## Override columns

 The Toolpad Core grid adopts the fields that are defined in its data provider.
 This is handy because it allows for sharing formatting and validation options between data rendering components.
-But it is still possible to override the defaults at the level of an individual grid.
+However, it is still possible to override the defaults at the level of an individual grid.
 The grid adopts the columns you've defined in the `columns` property, and sets default values for the individual column options for each of them.

 {{"demo": "OverrideColumns.js"}}

-## Column inferrence
+## Column inference

-To help you get started quickly, the grid is able to inferrence data provider fields if they are not defined.
+To help you get started quickly, the grid is able to infer data provider fields if they are not defined.
 This allows you to quickly get started with a basic field definition based on the returned data.
 When a data provider is passed that doesn't have a field definiton, the grid infers field definitions and shows a warning.
 Click the question mark to show more information on how to solve the warning message.
 Try copying the snippet from the dialog and paste it in the data provider definition below:

 {{"demo": "FieldInference.js"}}